nathaneastwood/nlstimedist/cran-comments.md

-## Seventh submission
+## Eigth submission
-This resubmission is the sixth submission.
-In this version I have:

-* Updated the author tags

-NOTE: The check states there is a possibly misspelled word: phenology; this is, however, correct.
+This release fixes failing tests for the {broom} version 0.7.0 which is an upcoming release.

 ## Test environments
 * local OS X install, R 3.5.1